-In order for trigger point injections to be successful, it is important to utilize a series of injections.
-Treatment sessions can be spaced weekly, with about three to four total sessions to take place for proper relief from TMD pain.
+Small quantities of an anesthetic and anti-inflammatory medication will be injected directly into the painful, stiff muscle groups.
+A series of 3-4 injections are required, spaced a week apart.
 Patients who suffer from debilitating effects of jaw pain benefit greatly from the use of trigger point injection therapy.
 With the availability of trigger point injections, combined with other forms of treatment, long-term management of TMD is in sight.

 BOTOX is a highly effective treatment for TMJ.
 BOTOX relaxes the muscles that clench, significantly decreasing involuntary mouth movements and pain for a period of three months.
 A clinical study found that TMJ symptoms were reduced in 90 percent of participants who were treated with BOTOX injections.

 During your treatment, BOTOX will be injected into the forehead, temples, and jaw muscles.
 Other areas may also be injected with BOTOX, depending on your symptoms and unique needs.

 Each BOTOX treatment session takes approximately 10-30 minutes.
 Injections are given in a series of three sessions that take place over the course of several months.
 Patients typically feel improvement within a day or two of their injections, with more complete relief after several days.

 BOTOX can address a range of concerns, including the following: